 Also, never, ever burn or destroy anything that has the image of the monarch on it.
 Always carry identification (passport) because visitors have been jailed for not being able to produce passports on the spot.
 On a less grave level, it’s considered bad form in Thailand to let others see feet soles or touch someone on the top of the head.

 The Indonesian bar of Bali is a favorite hotspot for both party goers and those who are studying for a little rest.
-Boasting sandy white beaches and clear blue water, Bali beaches are an ideal spot for swimming, diving, exploring and relaxing.
+Boasting sandy white beaches and clear blue water, Bali beaches are an ideal spot for swimming, diving, exploring and relaxing with your inflatable spas.
 Once you have finished exploring the seaside, you may like to embark on a hike up to Mount Batur to enjoy a stunning view.
 As night time approaches, Bali comes to life with bustling bars and cheap drinks.
 Or if you are later a quiet night, have dinner at one of the many amazing restaurants in Bali and head back to your hotel for the night.

 Siem Reap, Cambodia

 If you love culture and temples, then Siem Reap in Cambodia has it all for you!
 With monumental temples, good street food and vibrant nightlife, Siem Reap have something for everyone.
 You may like to start your journey by spending a day exploring the temples of Angkor Wat.
 Then you may like to visit the Angkor National Museum to be educated about the findings and treasures at the temple sites.
 Once you have finished exploring, it’ll be time to party on pub street, with neon lights making the city shine brightly.
 Or you may prefer to shop at the night market and pick up some detailed artwork, handicrafts, and local street food. read more information about Siem Reap by clicking here